gioele/pw/README.md

   to decipher every entry.
 With modern computers this is not a real issue.
   In case this is an issue for you, use label and the `--label-only` option.
+* Labels cannot be composed only of digits.
 * Labels cannot include any of the following characters: `:`, `#`, `*`, `\`.